Documents to Appoint a Legal Guardian in Israel

 This article is one in a longer series addressing issues related to guardianship and enduring power of attorney, two similar but separate matters.
 For more information about what an apotropus does, benefits of an enduring power of attorney, a living will, and more, see our articles on the topics.

-Advocate Anat Levi from the law offices of Cohen, Decker, Pex & Brosh specializes in family law and is certified to draw up any documentation needed around legal guardianship and enduring power of attorney.
+Advocate Anat Levi from our law offices specializes in family law and is certified to draw up any documentation needed around legal guardianship and enduring power of attorney.
 Please feel free to contact us with any questions on the necessary documents to appoint a legal guardian in Israel or any other topics in our fields of specialization.